The Boys: The Yellowstone Wagon Road and Prospecting Expedition, Sitting Bull and the Battle of Lodge Grass Creek, April 1874

 I also need to determine with as much certainty as possible, the exact caliber and type of weapon that Jack Bean fired.
 Research indicates he used a Sharps .44-90 that had a 30-inch Malcolm telescopic sight.

 The book will have two schematic diagrams showing wagon train tactics as shown below.
 I have already completed 12 color maps of the various phases of the Lodge Grass battle superimposed on aerial photos.
 On a trip back to the battlefield this October, we will verify all locations one more time.
-Also completed are 25 topographic maps of expedition overnight laager sites along the expedition.
-The book should have over 100 photographs of period weapons, gravesites of participants of the expedition, ground views of the three battles, and as many of the participants on both sides that we can find in various museums and archives (25 are already in hand.)
+Also completed are 30 topographic maps of expedition overnight laager sites along the expedition.
+The book will have over 220 photographs of period weapons, gravesites of participants of the expedition, ground views of the three battles, and as many of the participants on both sides that we can find in various museums and archives (25 are already in hand.)

 I Need Your Help: In almost every project I have done, readers and interested parties have rode to the rescue to provide valuable information that made the books better than they would have been.
 Here are the items with which I could use your assistance.

 - Detailed information on Jack Bean’s buffalo rifle.
 Research to date has uncovered that Bean did not use a Malcolm telescopic sight, as originally thought, but rather a Vernier peep sight.
 Additionally, the Sharps 1874 caliber .44-90 is now in doubt based on the late issue of this caliber by Sharps; it may now have been a .50-70, .50-90 or .44-77.
 Does anyone have any additional information ?